Ceefax: Closure

 Ceefax page, seen on 5 October 2008.

 Ceefax page at the moment of switch off, seen on 23 October 2012.

 Until 2012, the BBC's Ceefax service was still providing information on topics covering News, Sport, Weather, TV Listings and Businesses.
 The pages were kept up to date until the UK digital switchover was completed on Tuesday 23 October 2012.

 In 2002, the BBC stopped broadcasting Ceefax on the digital satellite Sky Digital service, but later brought back a limited service, including a TV schedule for BBC One and BBC Two; and subtitles.

 The BBC has tried to reuse the old Ceefax page numbers where possible on the Freeview and digital satellite BBC Red Button Ceefax-replacement services.

 It was announced that Ceefax would not be replaced when the analogue signal was switched off in October 2012.
 The BBC Red Button service was seen as an alternative to Ceefax and since 2007 the number of regions with a Ceefax-supported analogue signal had declined as digital switchover progressed across the UK.
 As of the end of 2011, three-quarters of the UK TV regions had completed or were in the process of being switched over.

 Ceefax was the last remaining text service available via analogue TV transmissions in the UK, as ITV and Channel 4's Teletext service closed in December 2009.
 Channel 5's "Five Text" ancillary service closed in 2011.
 A limited analogue teletext service through ITV and Channel 4 was still available through terrestrial until the digital switchover was completed on 23 October 2012.

 At 23:32:19 BST on 23 October 2012, Ceefax was switched off after 38 years of providing news, weather and sport information when the Olympic Games champion Dame Mary Peters turned off the last analogue TV signal in Northern Ireland.
 A series of graphics on Ceefax's front page marked its 38 years on the BBC.
 BBC News' website also has memories of Ceefax.

-In a tongue-in-cheek article on the 2017 general election, The Guardian gave political satirist Lord Buckethead a "Best Policy" award for the latter's manifesto pledge to bring back Ceefax.
+In a tongue-in-cheek article on the 2017 general election, The Guardian gave political satirist Count Binface (then running as Lord Buckethead) a "Best Policy" award for his manifesto pledge to bring back Ceefax.